tabarra/txAdmin/docs/dev_notes.md

     apertar f1 e ver se aparece a mensagem de perms

 # TODO: sooner than later
-- [ ] Add a tracking for % of redm/fivem/libertym servers to txTracker
 - [ ] maybe add some debug logging to `AdminVault.checkAdminsFile()`, to find out why so many people are having issues with their logins
     - maybe even add to the login failed page something like "admin file was reset or modified XXX time ago"
 - [ ] server logger add events/min average
 - [ ] no duplicated id type in bans? preparing for the new db migration
 - [ ] `cfg cyclical 'exec' command detected to file` should be blocking instead of warning.
 Beware that this is not trivial without also turning missing exec target read error also being error
-- [ ] maybe some sort of lockfile to admins.json file which would disable admin manager?